We’ve gathered the best tips into this Europe backpacking guide to assist you with preparing for your dream trip!

 Research the prices you find online for your trip. and create a thorough travel budget for Europe, utilizing online budget planners.
 Once you’ve decided on a destination or have reduced your options to a few top contenders, you’re ready for the next step.

-Understand the typical costs of hotels or hostels, flying expenses, and meals.
+Understand the typical costs of hotels or hostels, flying expenses (read our guide on how to find cheap flights), and meals.
 Be sure to account for the extra cash you need for leisure and any tours you want to take.

 Step 4: Schedule and Manage Your Itinerary